Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Method

 \section{Method}

 We conducted an experiment in which we randomly assigned participants to use either traditional Rust or Bronze when completing a multi-part programming assignment.
 We measured their performance and surveyed them about their experiences.
-The study was approved by our IRB.
+Complete task and survey materials are available in the artifact that accompanies this paper.\footnote{https://doi.org/10.5281/zenodo.6045904} The study was approved by our IRB.